yorgomoubayed/active_learning_cell_free/README.md

 * Clone repository

-* Create conda environment form the YAML file (it has all packages and dependencies)
+* Create conda environment from the YAML file (it has all packages and dependencies)
 ~~~
 conda env create -f alcf.yml
 ~~~